alexadam/glitch-studio/README.md

 ### Dynamic Glitch

 Glitch an image by randomly changing a codec's internal parameters.
 In these examples you can dynamically change a JavaScript implementation of the PNG decoder (on the left pane) and see the live result (on the right pane).
+To edit faster, click & hold (or Ctrl + ~) on the underlined items -> it works on Math functions, operators and numbers.

 demo: https://alexadam.github.io/demos/dynamic-glitch/index.html